Traveler's guide to avoiding infectious diseases

 WHEN TO CONTACT A MEDICAL PROFESSIONAL

 Diarrhea can sometimes be treated with rest and fluids.
-Your health care provider may give you an antibiotic to take on your trip in case you get sick with severe diarrhea while traveling.
+Your provider may give you an antibiotic to take on your trip in case you get sick with severe diarrhea while traveling.

 Get medical care right away if:

-Contact your health care provider when you return home if you were sick with a fever while traveling.
+Contact your provider when you return home if you were sick with a fever while traveling.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.